VaheC/PhishingWebsiteDetection/README.md

 Phishing is a type of fraud in which an attacker impersonates a reputable company or person in order to get \
 sensitive information such as login credentials or account information via email or other communication \
 channels.
 Phishing is popular among attackers because it is easier to persuade someone to click a malicious \
-link that appears to be authentic than it is to break through a computer's protection measures.The goal of \
+link that appears to be authentic than it is to break through a computer's protection measures. \
-this project is to create a ML solution to identify phishing websites.
-The final result of the project is a \
+The goal of this project is to create a ML solution to identify phishing websites.
+The final result of the \
-web application.
-It will take an a website's URL as input and classify the website: either yes (for phishing) \
+project is a web application.
+It will take an a website's URL as input and classify the website: either yes \
-or no (otherwise).
+(for phishing) or no (otherwise).

 # Files' description
 **.circleci:** contains code for circleci\